You already know what you want – so why is clarity still missing?

 GROW isn’t the only structured approach.
 If you’re choosing between frameworks, understanding where each one performs best helps you pick the right tool.
 See our guide on goal-setting methods compared for a broader view.

-| Framework | Best for | Weakness | Pairs with GROW by |
+| Framework | Best for | How it pairs with GROW |

-| SMART goals | Defining specific targets with deadlines | Doesn’t address obstacles or brainstorm paths | Use SMART to sharpen the Goal stage |
+| SMART goals | Defining specific targets with deadlines | Use SMART to sharpen the Goal stage; GROW handles the rest |

-| BSQ framework | Big-picture vision with sequential planning | Less structured for coaching conversations | BSQ gives the big picture; GROW breaks it into action |
+| BSQ framework (Think Big, Act Small, Move Quick) | Big-picture vision with sequential planning | BSQ sets the big picture; GROW breaks it into specific action |

-| WOOP (Wish-Outcome-Obstacle-Plan) | Single-habit formation with mental contrasting | Less suited for complex multi-step goals | WOOP handles habits; GROW handles complex goals |
+| WOOP (Wish-Outcome-Obstacle-Plan) | Single-habit formation with mental contrasting | WOOP handles habits; GROW handles complex multi-step goals |

 GROW fills the gap between knowing what you want and knowing what to do next – a gap most frameworks skip entirely.
 So it pairs well with SMART goals (which define the target) or the kaizen approach (which handles incremental execution after you’ve picked a path).